 This library implements two monadic types for PHP :

-Type Option represents an optional value: every Option is either Option\Some and contains a value, or Option\None, and does not
+Option\Some and contains a value, or Option\None, and does not

-Result is the type used for returning and propagating errors.
-It has two variants, Ok(T), representing success and containing a value, and Err(E), representing error and containing an error value.
+It has two variants, Ok(T), representing success and containing a value,

 Using those types makes it easier to handle result of operations correctly.
 Those two types are also carefully annotated to help static analysis tools discover potential issues such as invalid returned type or dead code.